akc/opn/README.md

 in your `.bashrc`, or something similar for your favorite shell, will "trick" `chromium` and `xdg-open` into using `opn`.
 This is my own main use for `opn`.

+For further info see the man page: <https://github.com/akc/opn/opn.md>.